MINNESOTA DIVORCE BASICS AND OVERVIEW

 - Physical Separation Required: As little as 180 days.

 - Separation Time to File: As little as 180 days.

 - Legal Separation Permitted: A legal separation will be granted if the court finds the couple needs one.

 - Grounds: An irretrievable breakdown of the marriage, which means "living separate and apart for at least 180 days or serious marital discord adversely affecting the attitude of the husband, wife, or both towards the marriage."
-(See Minnesota Laws for Divorce)

 - Residency requirement: One must be a state resident for at least 180 days prior to filing.